8 Reasons Why a Cyber Security Degree is Worth It

 5. Networking Opportunities Abound

 For anyone looking to make the most out of their graduate program, networking is key.
 Because graduate school attracts groups of like-minded people with similar interests in specific areas, such as cyber security, it is the perfect place to connect with peers, alumni, and faculty.
-The connections made in graduate school can not only help you while you are completing your degree, by offering additional knowledge, insight, and diversity of opinion but can come in extremely helpful upon graduation as you look for job opportunities or advancements within the cyber security field.
+The connections made in graduate school can not only help you while you are completing your degree, by offering additional knowledge, insight, and diversity of opinion but can come in extremely helpful upon graduation as you look for increased job opportunities or advancements within the cyber security field.

 6. Flexible Degree Programs Are Available